Uxtcloud/woocermerce-mpesa-plugin/README.md

 # woocormerce-mpesa-plugin
 Intergret your woocomerce website with mpesa stk push this plugin works with our simplified mpesa gateway at https://pay.uxtcloud.com
-# Wordpress plugin for ipay integration
+# Wordpress plugin for mpesa integration
 ------------------------------------------
 This plugin helps in the quick integration with woocommerce 2.5 and above.
 @author joseph: technical@uxtcloud.com